 Student council which meets regularly to discuss key issues affecting students

-Students are encouraged to make positive choices about their behaviour, guided by individual targets
+Pupils are encouraged to make positive choices about their behaviour, guided by individual targets

 The Rule of Law

 Mutual respect is at the heart of our values; a key expectation that forms part of our ethos.
 Children learn that their behaviours have an affect on their own rights, and those of others.
-All members of the school community are encouraged to treat each other with tolerance and respect.
+All members of the academy community are encouraged to treat each other with tolerance and respect.

 Tolerance of Those of Different Faiths and Beliefs

 NEDSC sites are situated in areas which are not culturally diverse, therefore we place a great emphasis on promoting diversity with our pupils.
 We have planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
 Our Citizenship and PSHRE teaching, reinforces this.
 In the past we have undertaken visits, so that pupils can experience differing faiths first hand; previously we have visited a Mosque and the Holocaust Centre.